wjko2/DCQA-Discourse-Comprehension-by-Question-Answering/readme.md

-Since Newsela is copyrighted, please obtain permission from newsela (<href>https://newsela.com/data</href>) first, and then send me an email to ask for the articles (wjko@outlook.com).
+Since the articles are copyrighted, please send me an email to ask for the articles (wjko@outlook.com).
+Please obtain permission from newsela (<href>https://newsela.com/data</href>) first before emailing me.